 Tartu Toy Museum

-The Tartu Toy Museum is housed in two historic wooden houses with a rich exhibit of toys that are beautifully decorated and equipped with inscriptions.
+is housed in two historic wooden houses with a rich exhibit of toys that are beautifully decorated and equipped with inscriptions.
 There is a game room for children and a lovely gift shop where the staff is very friendly and maintains the museum.
 In one house there are exposure puppets that are housed in the basement of the mighty medieval brick vaults.

 The vaults are so low, so before descent the staff offers bright plastic helmets.
 The museum is interesting not only for children but also for adults who can see a wide collection of childhood toys.
 There are postcards and exhibits that follow the kid friendly theme.
 Each one is creatively presented and creates a cozy and lovely atmosphere.
 The collection began since the 18th century.
 In the nearby courtyard, guests can play outdoor games.